JTechEng/jtlog/README.md

 Coming (finally) to the point about what the applications do:

 #### Continuous vs. Single Conversion Modes
 The MCP3421 can either sample continuously or in single-conversion mode.
 Sampling temperature at high-speed is an unusual requirement, so in the case of **jtlogc**, ADCs run in one-shot mode, and are triggered directly by the Raspberry Pi.
-If there is a preference for higher speed continuous sampling, the command line application, **jtlog** is able to sample all devices continuously at their maximum rates.
-The maximum rate changes with bit-resolution: whereas 18-bit data can only be captured at 3.75Hz, 12-bit data can be captured at 240Hz.
+If there is a preference for higher speed continuous sampling, the command line application, **jtlog**, is able to sample all devices continuously at their native rates.
+The native rate changes with bit-resolution: whereas 18-bit data can be captured at 3.75Hz, 12-bit data can be captured at 240Hz.
 Users are encouraged to use the command line application in this case.
 It will also create log files, much like the curses-based application does.
-If scheduled high speed logging is required, the linux's cron daemon can be configured to launch the application at the required moment.
+If scheduled high speed logging is required, linux's cron daemon can be configured to launch the application at the required moment.

 ### jtlogc
 ----------